 With individual resource dashboards, there is transparency as to responsibilities.

-The software also lets you monitor business performance, allow for capacity planning, and reports monitor utilization of your team.
+The software also lets you monitor business performance, allow for capacity planning, and reports monitor the utilization of your team.

 - Resource Guru offers a grasshopper plan for $3/person, per month